 In 2020 1,500 refused asylum seekers and dependants left the UK, and 68% of these were voluntary departures.
+The compete figures for 2021 are not yet available.

 Support and accommodation for asylum seekers

 Asylum seekers are not allowed to claim mainstream welfare benefits.
 They are not allowed to work, unless their application is still undetermined after a year, in which case they can apply for permission to work, but this is granted to very few people.